signature-opensource/CK-DeviceModel/CK.DeviceModel/Host/README.md

 }
 ```

-The host configuration exposes the `IList<TConfiguration> Items` with all the device's configuration that must be applied.
+The host configuration exposes the `List<TConfiguration> Items` with all the device's configuration that must be applied.
 By default,
 a host configuration is **"partial"**: it will ignore all existing devices that don't appear in its `Items`.
 This behavior can be changed thanks to the `IsPartialConfiguration` property: